 Impedance and sensitivity

 The FA7 is rated at 23Ω with 110dB/mW sensitivity.
 The impedance is average and the sensitivity is fairly high.
-Being a relatively sensitive IEM DAPs alike the latest release FiiO M6 will still drive it loud within 50% vol. Higher-end DAPs and an additional amplifier will absolutely boost the sound quality pumping more power to the CI bass driver.
+Being a relatively sensitive IEM DAPs like the latest release FiiO M6 will still drive it loud within 50% vol. Higher-end DAPs and an additional amplifier will absolutely boost the sound quality pumping more power to the CI bass driver.

-The slightly high impedance on FA7 make it easier to pair with higher output impedance devices for example the Hiby R6 that has 10Ω OI.
+The slightly high impedance on FA7 makes it easier to pair with higher output impedance devices for example the Hiby R6 that has 10Ω OI.
 The tuning will also be more consistent on different gears and it is not likely to spot any hiss from most systems with the FA7.
-The background is very dark on the FiiO K3 and M6 but you will hear very faint hiss on amplifiers with higher gain.
+The background is very dark on the FiiO K3 and M6 but you will hear very faint hiss on amplifiers with a higher gain.

 The FA7 performs well with good power or a higher gain factor.
 Adding the Oriolus NT1 amplifier to the chain you will immediately notice more dynamics in the sound and the treble opens up with the higher power.

-Switching to the Hiby R6 there is more body and control for the bass, more resolution in this setup and solid vocal performance.
+Switching to the Hiby R6 there is more body and control for the bass, more resolution in this setup, and solid vocal performance.

 I also manage to try the FA7 quickly on a friend’s Lotoo Paw Gold.
-This pairing had a good synergy with a faster bass response, better dynamic range and low-end definition as well as more treble detail.
+This pairing had a good synergy with faster bass response, better dynamic range, and low-end definition as well as more treble detail.
 To me, pairing the FA7 with fast/ analytical sounding outputs results in the best synergy.